This is an older, but informational, article on how to convert an armband radio into a ghost communication tool...

-This recommended 12-820 ghost box hack was found by Steve Hultay of Keyport Paranormal and has been dubbed the Hultay Hack #2.
-The problem with other ghost box hacks (also see Ghost Box Videos) are as follows:
+This recommended 12-820 ghost box hack was originally discovered by Steve Hultay of Keyport Paranormal and has been dubbed the "Hultay Hack #2."
+The problem with some other infamous ghost box hacks are as follows:

-20-125 - This is a good box, but is more difficult to hack.
+- 20-125 - This is a good box but is more difficult to hack.
 Steve Hultay discovered this one, too.

 Purchase a Radio Shack 12-820 arm band radio (if you can find one - production has since been discontinued) and remove the four screws on the back.
 Lifting the back cover off carefully, you will see two bundles of wires.
-Both bundles should contain mainly gray wires, but with one red wire to the far right of each bundle.
+Both bundles should contain mainly gray wires; but with one red wire to the far right of each bundle.
 You are concerned with only the left bundle of wires.
 You will need to carefully snip the third gray wire from the left of the red wire of this first bundle (do this at your own risk - see wires illustration).

 If you are able to remove one more screw from the circuit board, you can separate the circuit boards and confirm that this gray wire is the mute wire.
 It will cause your arm band radio to sweep without stopping when the up or down arrows are held down for about a second.
-Your radio should still work and you can manually tune to any station; but now it should scan the FM or AM band without stopping.
-In our testing, we have noticed that occasionally the sweeping of the band will stop for no apparent reason, but overall the hacked radio worked quite well for us.
-(Also see: More Ghost Box Hacks!)
+Your radio should still work, and you can manually tune to any station; but now it should scan the FM or AM band without stopping.
+In our testing, we have noticed that, occasionally, the sweeping of the band will stop for no apparent reason, but overall the hacked radio worked quite well for us.

-For our model, we added velcro to attach our radio to the outside of the Radio Shack 40-1441 folding speakers (we disconnected one of the speakers to limit the output to one).
+For our model, pictured on this page, we added velcro to attach our radio to the outside of the Radio Shack 40-1441 folding speakers (we disconnected one of the speakers to limit the output to one).
 Our speaker cost us just $12.97 and the armband radio was $32.99, new, at the time of this writing.
 If you do the hack correctly, your ghost box will cost you under $50. and will sweep both the AM or FM bands.
 The radio is nice, as it also has a bass boost.

 Remember, all you need is a device that will produce audio fragments and white noise to act as the carrier for spirit voices.
 With dedicated practice, you will eventually be recording some good two-way spirit communication sessions.
 The proof is in the practice, patience and determination.